rvassileva/ops-tf-challenge/README.md

 2. Upload to github repo and make sure to create/update README.md file.
 3. Code should be simple, tested and working.

-**This repo contains a simple code which illustrates one of the use cases of the random provider.
-In this example we have an EC2 instance which instead of hardcoded name uses interpolation via the random_string resource.
-In the current configuration, it generates a string with random letters and numbers containing upper letters and no special characters.**
+**This repo contains a simple code which illustrates one of the use cases of the random_pet resource.
+In this example we have a S3 bucket which instead of hardcoded name uses the random_pet resource.
+In the current configuration, it generates a random pet names which consists of 4 words.**

+More information for the resource can be found in the [Terraform registry](https://registry.terraform.io/providers/hashicorp/random/latest/docs/resources/pet).